taraka-vishnumolakala/Burp-Practitioner/Client-Side-Topics/Cross-site scripting/Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped.md

-## Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks unicode-escaped
+## Reflected XSS into a template literal with angle brackets, single, double quotes, backslash and backticks Unicode-escaped

 ### Objective:
 - This lab contains a reflected cross-site scripting vulnerability in the search blog functionality.